Mohawk Valley Health System: History

 Faxton Hospital evolved from the union of two facilities: Children's Hospital and Rehabilitation Center, an outgrowth of the Utica Orphan Asylum on Genesee Street established in 1830, and Faxton Hospital, established by Theodore S. Faxton on Sunset Avenue in Utica in 1875.
 On January 1, 1989, Faxton Hospital and Children's Hospital merged to become Faxton Hospital.

 St. Elizabeth's Hospital was founded in West Utica in 1866.
 Mother M. Bernardina, founder of the Order of St. Francis in Syracuse, was a teacher in Utica and founded the hospital to care for its residents.
 It was originally located in a small house donated by St. Joseph Church.

 St. Luke's-Memorial Hospital Center traces its roots to the original St. Luke's Home established in 1869 and the Utica Homeopathic Hospital established in 1895.
 The Utica Homeopathic Hospital was later renamed Utica Memorial Hospital.
 In 1949, the two hospitals merged and in 1957, St. Luke's-Memorial Hospital opened at its current location on the St. Luke's Campus on Champlin Avenue in New Hartford.

 On July 23, 1992, the Board of Trustees of St. Luke's-Memorial Hospital unanimously approved an affiliation with Faxton Hospital and the two hospitals formed the Mohawk Valley Network.
 In 1997, Faxton Hospital and St. Luke's-Memorial combined their governing boards into a common 25-member board to serve both hospitals.
 In 1998, the hospitals formed a single management and in 1999, the hospitals’ foundations combined.
 On January 1, 2000 the consolidation was completed by the creation of a single entity, Faxton St. Luke's Healthcare.
-In 2002, the Board of Directors approved the consolidation of programs and services.
+In 2002, the board of directors approved the consolidation of programs and services.

 In December 2011, the Boards of Directors for Faxton St. Luke's Healthcare and St. Elizabeth Medical Center passed a resolution to begin discussions on the feasibility and benefits of merging or undertaking other transactions that would more closely link the two hospitals.
 The two organizations had already been collaborative, having founded the Mohawk Valley Heart Institute in 1996 and the Regional Cancer Center in 2000.
 In December 2012, the organizations signed a memorandum of understanding as the official first step toward affiliation.
+In December 2013, the Attorney General of New York announced a settlement addressing competitive concerns and allowing the affiliation to move forward.
 On March 6, 2014, Faxton St. Luke's Healthcare and St. Elizabeth Medical Center announced their affiliation under the Mohawk Valley Health System.
 Adirondack Community Physicians and St. Elizabeth Medical Group merged to become MVHS Medical Group.

 In 2019, MVHS formally consolidated their two fundraising foundations after informally operating together since 2016.
 The Faxton St. Luke's Healthcare Foundation and the St. Elizabeth Medical Center Foundation became the Mohawk Valley Health System Foundation.